lindavataksi/lindavataksi/README.md

 💞️ I’m looking to collaborate on projects involving React, Node.js, TypeScript, Python, and cloud services.
 I’m particularly interested in opportunities that leverage my experience in both front-end and back-end development, as well as those involving innovative solutions and cutting-edge technologies.

-📫 How to reach me: Feel free to connect with me on LinkedIn or email me at lindavataksi3@example.com.
+📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/linda-vataksi-54a0541a3/) or email me at lindavataksi3@gmail.com.

 😄 Pronouns: She/Her